CN 148231 X - Refrigerator BEKO - Free user manual and instructions

 11- Eco-Fuzzy (Special Economic Usage) Function

 Press the Quick Freeze button for 3 seconds to activate the Eco Fuzzy Function.
-Refrigerator will start operating in the most economic mode at least 6 hours later and the economic usage indicator will turn on when the function is active.
+The refrigerator will start operating in the most economical mode at least 6 hours later, and the economic usage indicator will turn on when the function is active.
 Press the Quick Freeze button for 3 seconds again to deactivate the Eco Fuzzy Function.

 12- High Temperature/ Error Warning Indicator